-Filed b y the l Registrant 🗵 Filed by a Party other than the Registrant \Box Check the ap propriate box: Prelim ninary Proxy Stater nent Confi dential, for Use of f the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defini itive Proxy Stateme ent ent Defini itive Additional Ma aterials Solici ting Material Pursu uant to Section 240.14a-12 WESCO INTERNATIONAL, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement) Payme ent of F Filing Fee (Check t the appropriate box): X No fee No fee required.
+Filed by a Party other than the Registrant \Box

+Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defin nitive Proxy Statement Defir nitive Additional Materials Solic iting Material Pursuant to Section 240.14a-12 WESCO INTERNATIONAL, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement) Payn nent of l Filing Fee (Check the appropriate box): \boxtimes No fe ee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number r of securities to which transaction applies: ther underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is the how it was determined): (4) Proposed maximum m aggregate value of transaction: (5) Total fee paid: Fee pa aid previously with preliminary materials. the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p aid previously with preliminary materials. • the previous filing by registration statement number, or the Form or Schedule and the date of its filing.